 Revocable Living Trusts

 A Revocable Living Trust can be a powerful tool for succession planning and avoiding probate.
 Asset protection trusts, on the other hand, while they are irrevocable, can still work for succession planning and also provide protections from lawsuits and creditors.
-At Mile High Estate Planning, we offer multiple asset protection options including domestic and international trusts that make it almost impossible for a plaintiff or creditor to access the trust assets in case of a lawsuit.
+At Mile High Estate Planning, we offer multiple asset protection options including domestic and international trusts that make it almost impossible for a plaintiff or creditor to access the trust assets.
 Asset protection can be an important part of estate planning and making sure your wealth is shielded from potential legal threats.

 Planning for Minor Children